 - 3 Weeks

-The southern end of Peninsula Malaysia is no slouch in offering up a diverse range of travel experiences, plus there’s easy access to and from Singapore, the logical start and finish to this trip.
+The southern end of Peninsular Malaysia is no slouch in offering up a diverse range of travel experiences, plus there’s easy access to and from Singapore, the logical start and finish to this trip.

 The lethargic riverside town of Muar has a colonial-era district that’s worth a look, and can be used as a base for assaults on Gunung Ledang, Johor’s highest mountain, located within the Gunung Ledang National Park.
 Recover in Unesco World Heritage Site–listed Melaka where you can spend several days enjoying the enduring Portuguese and Dutch influence.